isackaik/isackaik/README.md

 # 💫 About Me:
-Olá, me chamo Isac Kaik, nascido em Maruim - SE.
-Curso Sistemas de Informação pela Universidade Federal de Sergipe e atuo na área de Desenvolvimento de Software.
+Hello, my name is Isac Kaik, born in Maruim - SE.
+Course in Information Systems at the Federal University of Sergipe and I work in the area of ​​Software Development.

 ## 🌐 Socials: